gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 This is the **Born rule** plus the **collapse postulate.**

-These two rules — Schrödinger evolution and collapse — are contradictory.
+These two rules, Schrödinger evolution and collapse, are contradictory.

 Schrödinger evolution is linear, unitary, deterministic.
 Collapse is nonlinear, non-unitary, probabilistic.

-The theory has two dynamical rules that apply in different circumstances — but it does not say what those circumstances are.
+The theory has two dynamical rules that apply in different circumstances, but it does not say what those circumstances are.

 **When does collapse happen?**